Is digital signage in schools worth the investment?

 You have seen signage all your life, even if you do not realise it.
-In your school, this would look like a poster for annual day put up in the public bulletin board.
+In your school, this would look like a poster for the annual day put upon the public bulletin board.
 It’s the weekly schedule put up in your classroom pinboard that informed students about what subject periods were coming up next.
 It could be a sign-up sheet for the school play.

 What is digital signage?

 Very simply put, digital signage is this very form of communication, but in digital form using newer technology.
 Digital signage can be a screen that displays text, videos, a slideshow, dynamic announcements or even something more interactive, using newer tools like touchscreen and voice recognition.
 Schools are only limited by technological capabilities.